andrewliu1988/GUNDAM-Blogpedia/README.md

 ### **Description**

-Gundam API is a database for all Gundam fans to can freely add fan creation or add additional gundam info.
-Fan can also interact with each other through  comments.
+Gundam API is a database for all Gundam fans who can freely update and post comment about Gundam.
+Gundam fans can share their own custom image or gif to the database.
+A combination of encyclopedia and blogpost.

 ***

 ### **Technologies**